 What You Need to Know About Employment Contracts

-Whether you are starting an exciting new employment chapter or are simply seeking clarification on the terms of your employment, employment contracts and agreements can be a great source of information but are often overwhelming.
-Employees need to be aware of what their employment contract entails, especially before they sign, as this important legal document governs the relationship between employer and employee and prevents any future disputes about the terms of employment.
-It is important to note that while some employers hire employees without having a written contract, this relationship is contractual even without the signing of a written document.
+Employees need to be aware of what their employment contract entails, especially before they sign.
+This important legal document governs the relationship between employer and employee.
+Some employers hire employees without having a written contract, this relationship is contractual even without the signing of a document.

 Basic Terms of a Contract

-There are minimum statutory standards for minimum wage, the timing of payment, and the maximum hours of work and overtime payment that must be followed, as per the Employment Standards Act.
+The Employment Standards Act sets out minimum standards for minimum wage, the timing of payment, and the maximum hours of work and overtime payment.
 These are rights that cannot be given up, even if you sign as an “independent contractor.”
 You should be aware of these basic employee rights in Ontario, which can be found here.
-If there are any special promises or considerations made to you, you want to ensure this is also documented.
-Neither private benefit insurance nor pensions are mandatory entitlements.
+You want to ensure that any special benefits promised or guaranteed to you are also documented.
+Neither private benefit insurance nor pensions are mandatory entitlements

 Termination & Non-Competition Clauses

 The contract will usually include a termination clause, which is often the most overlooked provision and includes details on severance pay and any post-employment restrictions.
-Often, employers may try to use this section to limit the amount of notice or payment instead of notice that they owe their employees in situations where they terminate the employee without cause.
-However, there are statutory standards for notice of dismissal (i.e. reasonable notice) or payment instead of such notice, and clauses in a contract should abide by the amounts required by the current legislation.
+Employers may try to use this section to limit the amount of notice or payment instead of notice that they owe their employees.

 Validity of a Contract

-When presented with an employment contract, it is recommended you review your full agreement to ensure that it covers all of the above provisions and is consistent with Canadian law and labor legislation.
+You should review your full contract to make sure it is consistent with Canadian law.
 You may also wish to ask your employer for changes before signing it.
-Reviewing contracts can be frustrating – if you wish to talk to a lawyer about further clarification regarding your employment contract, please do not hesitate to contact us, and our specialist Employment Lawyers can discuss your matter in more detail over a free consultation.
+Reviewing contracts with a lawyer can be frustrating.
+Feel free to consult one of our lawyers if you are unclear about your contract.
 You can reach our office at 905-366-0202 or contact us through our website here.